-Curriculum nights will cover important dates and notes for course selection, so parents and guardians can support their students in choosing courses for the 2019-2020 school year.
-The 2019-2020 curriculum guide is available here.
+Curriculum nights will cover important dates and notes for course selection, so parents and guardians can support their students in choosing courses for the 2020-2021 school year.

 Here are some answers to commonly asked questions that parents and guardians have about these events.

 There are two curriculum nights for current Upper School parents and guardians, separated by student class year.

 - Tuesday, Jan.
 14: Classes of 2021 and 2022 Curriculum Night (current 10th and 11th graders).

 - Wednesday, Jan.
 15: Class of 2023 Curriculum Night (current 9th graders).

 Both events will run from 7-8 p.m. in Kent Evans auditorium in Allen-Gates Hall.

 Curriculum nights are intended for parents and guardians.
 Students will receive information about the course selection and sign-up process from teachers and advisors.

 Why are the curriculum nights separated by grade?